 Are you interested in working in professional sport?
 Are you interested in the science and methods used to optimise human performance?
 Or do you aspire to help athletes perform to their highest potential?

 Our BSc (Hons) Strength and Conditioning degree combines underlying scientific principles from the sport science disciplines of physiology, biomechanics, sports psychology and sports coaching together with practical strength and conditioning training methods to develop the knowledge and skills required by the contemporary strength and conditioning practitioner.

-Accredited by the National Strength and Conditioning Association (NSCA) and closely mapped to the new United Kingdom Strength and Conditioning Association (UKSCA) and Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) strength and conditioning coach professional standards, on this course you will:
+Accredited by the National Strength and Conditioning Association (NSCA) and closely mapped to the new United Kingdom Strength and Conditioning Association (UKSCA) and Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) Graduate Strength and Conditioning Coach (GSCC) professional standards, on this course you will:

 - Learn in state-of-the-art facilities, including our Human Performance Laboratory (HPL)

 - Develop a critical understanding of the fundamental principles which underpin strength and conditioning practice

 - Learn to safely and effectively coach a wide range of strength and conditioning training methods including weightlifting, resistance, plyometric, speed, agility, aerobic, anaerobic and mobility training

 - Learn how to analyse and evaluate performance needs

 - Design and deliver training programmes with the goals of improving health and wellbeing, optimising performance and minimising the likelihood of injury